Maruno17/pokemon-essentials/README.md

 ## Scripts

 The scripts no longer live in the Scripts.rxdata file.
 They have been extracted into separate files and placed in the Data/Scripts/ folder (and subfolders within).
+This makes them easier to work on concurrently with other people.

 The scripts are loaded into the game alphanumerically, starting from the top folder (Data/Scripts/) and going depth-first.
-All scripts in a given folder are loaded, and then each subfolder is checked in turn (again in alphabetical order) for files/folders to load/check.
+That is, all scripts in a given folder are loaded, and then each of its subfolder is checked in turn (again in alphanumerical order) for files/folders to load/check.

-### Reintegrating scripts for an encrypted release
+### Extracting and reintegrating scripts

-This repo contains script_dumper.rb (in the main folder) which can be run to integrate the individual script files back into Scripts.rxdata, and to extract them.
-At the bottom of script_dumper.rb are two lines, one for each action.
+This repo contains two script files in the main folder:

+* scripts_extract.rb - Run this to extract all scripts from Scripts.rxdata into individual .rb files (any existing individual .rb files are deleted).
+** Scripts.rxdata is backed up to ScriptsBackup.rxdata, and is then replaced with a version that reads the individual .rb files and does nothing else.
+* scripts_combine.rb - Run this to reintegrate all the individual .rb files back into Scripts.rxdata.
+** The individual .rb files are left where they are, but they no longer do anything.

-This will not be described in detail, as the intention is to replace it with something more user-friendly.
+The intention is to replace these with something more user-friendly.

 ## Files not in the repo